chloewhicker/SNICAR-ADv4/README.md

+For the time being, please use the v1.0 tag.
+The CO2 ice tag has unresolved bugs

 # SNICAR-ADv4

 This code uses a two-stream approximation to calculate snow and ice spectral albedo and radiative fluxes at the interfaces of any number of snow or ice layers with distinct properties.